Carle Hessay: Themes

 The artist's landscapes frequently place the observer squarely within the midst of an untamed wilderness, in the deadfall of roots and tree trunks, the chaos of fallen rocks, a great depth of snow, or the center of a great swamp.
 Some indirectly represent the destructive forces of history, as seen in a fairly literal view of Mount Baker in From Here to Eternity, with its overall pink ground colour; or the enameled hues of the large Magenta Fire.
 As a consequence of witnessing injustice and cruelty, he had a penchant for painting flames.
 Hessay was an advocate of social justice and protecting the environment.
 His landscapes often contain signs or remains of human dwellings: forgotten logging camps, a prospector's shack, derelict habitations.
 Many paintings demonstrate his love of nature, illustrated by Above the Yalakom, with its fluid design of trees and slopes.
 In 1967, he created a six by nine foot mural, a depiction of a waterfall cascading from a mountain lake, for the Langley Evangelical Free Church.
 In Woods' view, Hessay drew on his childhood learning steeped in the Bible, and the mural reinterprets Mount Lebanon, the Sea of Galilee, and the River Jordan in a Canadian context.
 His last painting, the peaceful landscape Break of Day, completed in 1977, is atypical among those of his final decade, with its use of soft harmonies and rounded contours.

 Hessay sometimes used religious allusions as metaphors illustrating the conditions that threaten modern society.
 The Number of Man refers to the Book of Revelation, and its complex montage of sinister apparitions and skulls is deliberately obscure.
 Various late works are shamanistic and metaphysical, such as the sacral Wake for a Shuswap.
 This 1971 painting depicts a Secwepemc First Nations memorial taking place around a fire, the participants saturated in bright reds and blues, enveloped by the blackness of night.
+In Waiting at Wounded Knee, Hessay depicts the reenactment of the Ghost Dance by the Oglala Lakota during the 1973 Wounded Knee Occupation.
+Injustice to Indigenous peoples is also reflected in other works.
 A few of his canvases record his experiences in the Spanish Civil War, seen in the ethereal La Pasionaria (Dolores Ibárruri) at the Jarama River.
 Other war scenes are based on Biblical prophecy or classical history.

 His ambivalence towards urban centres is captured in a small number of cityscapes, shown by The Great City, in which his crystalline treatment contrasts with the rubble-strewn setting at the base of an arched viaduct.
 As part of a Canada Council Explorations project, he created a series of futuristic paintings entitled The Hollow World, destined for the Vancouver Planetarium, but never exhibited in his lifetime.
 Imaginatively beginning in the year 3000 A.D., they reveal how civilization might unfold, when engineering feats could make possible the creation of new worlds.